Danny Langsdorf: Early Start

 Langsdorf began his college coaching career in 1996 at California Lutheran University in Thousand Oaks.
 In 1997, Langsdorf came to Oregon State as a graduate assistant.
 During these first two years at Oregon State he worked with the offense, particularly focusing on the tight ends.
 He was part of the coaching team that transformed the offense from the wishbone to a multiple set.

 Edmonton Eskimos (CFL)

 After completing his two years as a graduate assistant, Langsdorf coached with the Edmonton Eskimos of the Canadian Football League (CFL).
 Langsdorf was the wide receivers coach in 1999 before becoming the Eskimos' quarterbacks coach from 2000 to 2001.
 His guidance helped the Eskimos lead the CFL in total yards in 2001 with 6,606.

 New Orleans Saints (NFL)

 In 2002, Langsdorf went to coach for the New Orleans Saints of the National Football League (NFL).
 With the Saints, he was the offensive assistant/quality control coach in 2002 and the assistant wide receivers/special teams coach in 2003 and 2004.'

-Oregon State (NCAAF)
+Oregon State

 Langsdorf's second tenure at Oregon State began in 2005 when he was hired by Mike Riley to become the offensive coordinator for the Oregon State Beavers.